 Registered Directors will be required to register with the Cayman Islands Monetary Authority (“CIMA“) while Professional Directors and Corporate Directors will be required to be licensed by CIMA.

-- Persons who fall within the category of Corporate Directors which hold a Cayman Islands companies management licence or a mutual fund administrators licence are not required to be separately licensed under the Law.
+- Persons who fall within the category of Corporate Directors which hold a Cayman Islands companies management licence or a mutual fund administrators licence are not required to be separately licensed under the Act.

 When should proposed directors apply to be registered or licensed?